eficode-academy/oidc-oauth2-katas/oidc-in-spas.md

 2. Your access token has expired (the SPA client is configured with an access token lifespan of 1 minute).
 The UserInfo area will show `**ERROR** (tokens expired?)`.
-Use the `Refresh Tokens` button to initiate token refresh through the BFF.
+Use the `Refresh Tokens` button to initiate token refresh through the BFF and click `Get User Info` again.

-If your tokens where not expired, its worth spending a minute to let them expire and try the refresh procedure. *A full-fledged SPA would obviously need to detect this situation and automatically refresh tokens without user interactions.*
+If your tokens where not expired, its worth spending a minute to let them expire and try the `Get User Info` and `Refresh Tokens` procedure. *A full-fledged SPA would obviously need to detect this situation and automatically refresh tokens without user interactions.*

 ## Accessing the Protected API